-However, when search is considered a commodity, users may presume that their needs will always be served by systems, that is, they may consider systems as equivalent when seen from the viewpoint of traditional evaluation measures, and they may focus more on whether systems impose on them some avoidable effort to achieve a certain level of utility.
+However, when search is considered a commodity, users may presume that their utility will always be served by systems, i.e. they may consider systems as equivalent when seen from the viewpoint of traditional evaluation measures, and they may focus more on whether systems impose on them some avoidable effort to achieve their granted utility.

-Therefore, in this paper, we introduce the Twist (τ) measure, which evaluates systems from the viewpoint of the avoidable effort for their users by accounting for their fatigue while visiting a nonideal ranking of documents.
-Twist allows us to answer the question "How much did a given utility/gain cost in terms of effort?" distinguishing between systems that have similar utility/gain but require different amounts of user effort to attain it.
-As a consequence, Twist is an ideal companion to traditional utility measures for informational tasks when you look at search as a commodity because Twist spots those systems that make it more difficult for their users to effortlessly benefit from effective information retrieval functionalities.
+Therefore, in this paper, we introduce the $Twist(\tau)$ measure which evaluates systems from the viewpoint of the avoidable effort for their users by accounting for their weariness while visiting a non-ideal ranking.
+Twist allows us to answer the question "how much did a given utility/gain cost in terms of effort?", distinguishing between systems that have similar utility/gain but require different amounts of user effort to attain it.
+As a consequence, Twist is an ideal companion to traditional utility measures for informational tasks when you look at search as a commodity, since Twist spots those systems that make it harder for their user to effortlessly benefit from effective information retrieval functionalities.

 Twist adopts a user model common to several measures (Moffat et al., 2013), such as DCG and RBP, where the user scans the ranked list from top to bottom until s/he stops, and returns an estimate of the effort required to the user to traverse the ranked list.
-Twist builds on the notion of document misplacement, that is, how far a document is from its expected position range in an ideal ranking, assuming that a document deviating from its ideal range puts an additional burden on the user during the visit causing avoidable effort.
+Twist builds on the notion of document misplacement, i.e. how far a document is from its expected position range in an ideal ranking, assuming that a document deviating from its ideal range puts an additional burden on the user during the visit causing avoidable effort.
 More in detail, if we consider the curve where, at each rank position, all the document misplacements up to that rank are cumulated, Twist combines the first rank position at which no additional effort is required with the total amount of effort during the visit.
 The computation of the former involves considering at which rank position the first zero of the curve (if any) is; the computation of the latter involves considering the area under the curve.

-Twist fits in the conceptual framework proposed by Carterette (2011), which defines system effectiveness, user models, and user utility, by substituting the concept of utility with effort: the browsing model is a sequential scan of the list where, at each rank position, there is the same probability of the user either stopping or going ahead to the next rank; the document utility model is actually a document effort model, based on the notion of document misplacement as explained previously; and the utility accumulation model is actually an effort accumulation model, based on the cumulation of the document misplacements up to each rank position.
-Note that Twist and DCG have the same browsing model which is similar to RBP when its persistence parameter is set to p = 0.50.
+Twist fits in the conceptual framework proposed by (Carterette, 2011), which defines system effectiveness, user models, and user utility, by substituting the concept of utility with effort: the browsing model is a sequential scan of the list where, at each rank position, there is the same probability of the user either stopping or going ahead to the next rank; the document utility model is actually a document effort model, based on the notion of document misplacement as explained above; and, the utility accumulation model is actually an effort accumulation model, based on the cumulation of the document misplacements up to each rank position.
+Note that Twist and DCG have the same browsing model which is similar to the one of RBP when its persistence parameter is set to p = 0.50.
 They adopt the same utility accumulation model based on cumulative sum while they differ in the document utility model which is based on the document misplacement for Twist and on discounted gain for DCG.

-We provide a straightforward and sound definition of Twist by using basic set and function theory (Section "Definition of the Twist Measure section"), and we formally prove some of its properties and, based on these properties, we introduce system archetypes that provide templates of performance behavior in different retrieval scenarios (Run Archetypes section).
-This latter aspect builds on the work by Egghe (2008), which studied precision, recall, and other metrics in a set of predefined retrieval scenarios because the properties of Twist allow us to provide a finer-grain distinction for several cases.
+We provide a straightforward and sound definition of Twist by using basic set and function theory (Section "Definition of the Twist Measure"), we formally prove some of its properties and, based on these properties, we introduce system archetypes which provide templates of performance behavior in different retrieval scenarios (Section "Run Archetypes").
+This latter aspect improves the work by (Egghe, 2008) which studied precision, recall and other metrics in a set of predefined retrieval scenarios, since the properties of Twist allow us to provide a finer-grain distinction for several cases.